This post provides an outline of what the ranks in the forum are, and how they're assigned. There are currently four ranks:

 Regular Participant: In recognition of the fact that questions stimulate discussion within the community and that if there were no questions there would be no point in people answering them, people who regularly post to the forum are assigned this rank when they hit 150 posts.
 (With the proviso that the bar may be raised for anyone who only seems to be posting only to build their post count.)

 It's important to remember that the absence of a rank or a rank of Regular Participant doesn't mean that a member's answers have no value.
 It may simply be that they have yet to receive a quorum, for instance.
+Also some very highly skilled people have a rank of CC rather than MVP only because while they participate, they may not meet the "frequently help other people with technical, detailed advice" criterion.
 The presence of a rank should be seen as a positive, the absence of one shouldn't be seen as a negative.

 Who Decides On The Ranks?

 Regular Participant rank is assigned automatically.
 MVP and Community Contributor are peer-voted.

 The original MVPs and Community Contributors were assigned by an informal vote amongst the site administrators.
 With the community continuing to grow, from October 2011 that system was changed so that it's now decided by a poll vote amongst the site administrators and existing MVPs.
 The votes are anonymous, but the voters are entitled to state their case for a particular vote.
 Discussions are held in a forum which is not available to the public to allow voters to speak freely.
 Once a user becomes an MVP and is eligible to access this forum any discussions previously held about them will be deleted.

 How Does The Voting Work?